MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 ### Switch rate

-This section shows the rate of which top sellers are talking and listing in conversations with customers and this indicates a sign of engagement during conversations.
+This insight shows the rate of which top sellers are talking and listing in conversations with customers and this indicates a sign of engagement during conversations.
 Using this insight, you can understand the switch rate of top sellers per hour and identify coaching opportunities for other sellers to improve on switch rate.

-The following image is an example of how the switch rate section is displayed:
+The following image is an example of how the switch rate insight is displayed:

   > [!div class="mx-imgBorder"]
   > ![Switch rate of talk to listen](media/si-app-switch-rate.png  "Switch rate of talk to listen")